optimagic-dev/optimagic/docs/source/getting_started/installation.rst

 of them.

-For an overview of all optimizers and the packages you need to install to enable them see :ref:`list_of_algorithms`.
+For an overview of all optimizers and the packages you need to install to enable them, see :ref:`list_of_algorithms`.